ILIAS-eLearning/ILIAS/README.md

 ?>
 ```

-Next well be combining these basic inputs to a more complex input that could
+Next we'll be combining these basic inputs to a more complex input that could
 be used to define a date.
 We also use the other primitive i have implemented
-atm, that is `_static` which renders a static text and collects nothing.
+atm, that is `_static`, which renders a static string and collects nothing.
 To
-compose the formlets to our date formlet, we use the combine function, shown
+compose the formlets to our date formlet, we use the `cmb` (for combine) method,
-above.
-We plumb the stuff with mkDate to get a formlet, that creates us a
+shown above.
+We plumb the stuff with $mkDate to get a formlet that creates us a
 date object.

 ```php